Rayality/MatchFynder/journals/kristen_lynch.md

 --A reflection on any design conversations that you had --At least one ah-ha! moment that you had during your coding, however small

+## 7/27/2023

+--Integrated changes as a group
+--Prep for deployment as a group

 ## 7/26/2023

 --Aha! relative positioned parent element allows you to have children with absolute positioning within it